Texas’ reputation for being tough on crime is clearly seen through the state’s capital punishment laws, incarceration rates, and shaming sanctions.

 - You acted in self-defense.

-A San Antonio aggravated assault lawyer can review the details of your case and determine whether a legal defense applies.
+A San Antonio assault defense attorney can review the details of your case and determine whether a legal defense applies.Â

 What Is the Difference Between Assault and Aggravated Assault?